klassicnote/klassicnote.github.io/README.md

-# klassicnote.github.io
+# Klassic Note Web
-Klassic Note Web
+This is an official release for #KN15YEARS music database project - Refer to knneo.github.io for more information and latest updates.